hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/How-to-update-Hiddify-panel.md

 ---
-title: How to add relay domain to Hiddify manager
+title: How to update HiddifyManager
 ---

 <div dir="ltr" markdown="1">

-# How to update Hiddify panel
+# How to update HiddifyManager
 There are 2 ways to update the panel.

 ## Update through admin panel